Mahalanobis balancing: a multivariate perspective on approximate covariate balancing: Proposed Methodology

-\end{theorem} Here, $\|T\hat{w}^{MB}\|_{2}=\sqrt{\sum_{i=1}^n T_i(\hat{w}_i^{MB})^2}$ and $\|(1-T)\hat{w}^{MB}\|_{2}=\sqrt{\sum_{i=1}^n (1-T_i)(\hat{w}_i^{MB})^2}$.
-Note that the constant $C$ may depend on the sample size.
-In particular, when $C=n$, then it implies that the unnormalized MB weight in equation \eqref{relation} satisfies $\hat{w}_i=1/\{n\pi(X_i)\}$ by Assumption (3.3).
-The first two conditions in statement (b) require that the weights should be smoothly distributed and no extremely large weights are allowed.
-Roughly speaking, it means that the weights should be stable.
-These conditions are satisfied when the loss function is the entropy function.
-The third condition in statement (b) requires that multivariate imbalance is asymptotically negligible after reweighting.
-When the loss function is the entropy function, these three conditions are automatically satisfied.
+\end{theorem} Note that the condition $1/\pi(X)= C*\tilde{f}^{*'}(\theta^{*\top} {W}^{1/2}(\Phi(X)-\bar{\Phi}))$ implies that the unnormalized MB weight in equation \eqref{relation} is proportional to the inverse weight $1/\{n\pi(X_i)\}$.
+When we use entropy as the loss function, then this assumption says that $1/\pi(X)= C*\exp(\theta^{*\top} \Phi(X))$ holds for some $\theta^{*}$ and constant $C$.
+The two conditions in statement (b) require that the weights should be smoothly distributed and no extremely large weights are allowed.
+That is, the weights should be stable.
+When the loss function is the entropy function, these two conditions are automatically satisfied under Assumption 3.

-Next, we prove the semiparametric efficiency property for the MB-based ATE estimator when the entropy function is the loss function.